heyvaldemar/glpi-traefik-letsencrypt-docker-compose/README.md

 Deploy GLPI server with a Docker Compose using the command:

-`docker-compose -f glpi-traefik-letsencrypt-docker-compose.yml -p glpi up -d`
+`docker compose -f glpi-traefik-letsencrypt-docker-compose.yml -p glpi up -d`

 # Author